Quick Start | Integrate SDK to Video.js via React

 Install Video.js

-We are currently supporting Video.js of which version should be lower than v8.0.0.
+We are currently supporting Video.js of which version is v8.9.0 or below.

 Install SDK

-In index.html, append config script file to the tail part of <head> tag.
+In public/index.html, append config script and pre-built bundled scripts to the tail part of <head> tag.

 <head>